mongodb/docs-app-services/source/includes/trigger-auto-resume.rst

-If enabled, when this Trigger falls off the oplog or the resume token cannot be found, the Trigger automatically resumes processing events.
-All events from when the resume token is lost until the Trigger resumes do not have the Trigger fire for them.
+If enabled, when this Trigger's resume token cannot be found in the cluster's oplog, the Trigger automatically resumes processing events at the next relevant change stream event.
+All change stream events from when the resume token is lost until the Trigger resumes execution do not have the Trigger fire for them.